fsubal/algebraic-enum/README.md

 Mimicking Algebraic Data Type (ADT) using tagged union type is a popular pattern, like it is used in redux action creators.

-This package makes you write them easily, and useful for not only redux actions, but also for anything like "enum having values".
+This package makes you write them easily.
+This is useful not only for redux actions, but also for anything like "enum having values".

 ### How to use